codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 CHART_REPO_URL|required|Helm chart repository URL (overriden by injected Helm repository context) CUSTOMFILE_|optional|Values file to provide to Helm (as --file). see usage information below.
 CUSTOM_|optional|Value to provide to Helm (as --set). see usage information below.
+CMD_PS|optional|Command Postscript - this will be appended to the command string.
+Can be used to set additional parameters supported by the command but not exposed as variables.
 ## Helm Values

 To supply value file, add an environment variable with the name prefix of `CUSTOMFILE_` (case *in*sensitive), and the value should point to an existing values file.